 What is a Case Study?

 A marketing case study is a document that showcases your company’s expertise in the field.
-It can also be used as an example of how another company should approach its own marketing efforts.
-The main goal of this type of piece is to showcase what you and your business are capable of doing for others (i.e., potential customers).
+It can also be used as an example of how another company should approach its own marketing efforts — a particular case within a larger class of marketing success stories.
+The main goal of this type of piece is to showcase what you and your business are capable of doing for others (i.e., potential customers) through detailed examination and data analysis.

 - In addition, there will typically be details on any awards won by the brand and testimonials from satisfied customers if available.